TailrecIO/gopher-tunnels/README.md

 - [Severless](https://serverless.com/framework/docs/providers/aws/guide/installation/)

 ### You may want to install this library to your $GOPATH
-This is optional and these library can be installed locally to vendor directory.
+This is optional and these libraries can be installed to vendor directory locally.
 - go get -u github.com/aws/aws-sdk-go
 - go get -u github.com/pkg/errors
 - go get -u github.com/rs/xid